-Baked Broccoli Bites, a deliciously healthy and low-in-calorie snack or appetizer that even broccoli haters will love.
-These balls can be enjoyed by kids and grown-ups alike, and are super simple to make.
-Whether you make them for a picnic, kids' school lunch box, or simply a healthy snack in between meals, my fantastic cheesy broccoli bites are sure to please a crowd.
+Baked Broccoli Bites or broccoli balls, a deliciously healthy meal that is perfect for toddlers and older kids alike.
+Whether you make them for a picnic, kids' school lunch box, or simply a healthy snack in between meals, my fantastic cheesy broccoli bites are sure to please the whole family.

 So, no frying needed here, we are talking healthy food only.
 No added salt either, although I guess it could be argued that the Cheddar cheese is already salty.
 Not massively salty, anyway.
 I only added a tiny little bit of black pepper, and that's pretty much it.

 Yet, you get the most amazing broccoli balls, perfectly baked, with just a tablespoon of oil to grease the pan to prevent them from sticking.
 And that's it!

 As for the texture, they hold their shape amazingly well, but they are soft on the inside, while the outside slightly browns beautifully in the oven.

 Serve them with ketchup, tzatziki, garlic yogurt sauce or any sauce of your choice.
 Or just enjoyed them on their own, they are still super delicious.

 If you’ve liked my BAKED BROCCOLI BITES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 1 egg

 - black pepper to taste